kennygrant/bestiary/errors.md

 ## Stack traces on errors

 If you want to get a stack trace at the point of error which is not a panic, you can use the runtime package to determine the caller.
-You can also use the unofficial [go-errors](https://github.com/go-errors/errors) package to record the stack trace.
+You can also use the unofficial [go-errors](https://github.com/go-errors/errors) package, adds stacktrace support to errors, to record the stack trace and understand the state of execution when an error occurred.

 Finally, if you don't mind dumping a stack trace to stderr and terminating the program, you can panic.
 This is useful for debugging but less so in production programs.

 ## Interpreting a panic stack trace

-If you don't have much experience with stack traces, the output of a panic may seem inscrutible at first.
+If you don't have much experience with stack traces, the output of a panic may seem inscrutable at first.
 To generate a stack trace, consider this simple program:

 ```go
 package main